rng-guy/NFSMWBartender/README.txt

 Under certain conditions, Bartender MAY REQUIRE the "NFSMW LimitAdjuster" mod by Zolika1351.
 Specifically, you likely need that mod if you configure Bartender in any of the following ways:
- • "[Chasers:Limits]"       in "Cars.ini"      : You define a global cop-spawn limit > 8.
+ • "[Chasers:Limits]"       in "CarSpawns.ini" : You define a global cop-spawn limit > 8.
- • "[Chasers:Independence]" in "Cars.ini"      : You enable independent spawns for chasing cops.
+ • "[Chasers:Independence]" in "CarSpawns.ini" : You enable independent spawns for chasing cops.
+ • "[Traffic:Independence]" in "CarSpawns.ini" : You enable independent spawns for traffic.
  • "[Heavy3:Unblocking]"    in "Strategies.ini": You define very short unblock delays.

 TO CONFIGURE "NFSMW LimitAdjuster" for optimal compatibility with Bartender:
+ 1) • under "[Options]" in "NFSMWLimitAdjuster.ini", disable every cop-related feature;
+ 2) • under "[Limits]"  in "NFSMWLimitAdjuster.ini", set "TrafficCars"      to  50;
- 1) • under "[Limits]" in "NFSMWLimitAdjuster.ini", set the "PursuitCops" parameter to 255; and
+ 3) • under "[Limits]"  in "NFSMWLimitAdjuster.ini", set "PursuitCops"      to 255; and
- 2) • under "[Options]" in "NFSMWLimitAdjuster.ini", disable every cop-related feature.
+ 4) • under "[Limits]"  in "NFSMWLimitAdjuster.ini", set "Vehicles_SoftCap" to 255.